-The ideal location would be near the main AC power and close to a network switch.
+The ideal location for the Gateway/Base Station would be near a consistent power source (AC or solar) and close to a network switch.
 It is possible to have network access via point-to-point wireless link, but it is more reliable to have a wired connection if possible.